gaehlerm/SoftwareEngineering/README.md

 The only class type that has something similar to plain getter and setter methods are the delegating classes.
 But also here, you should not write them.
 Getters and setters already contradict the name of these classes.
 Getters and setters are accessor functions and not delegators.
 Accessors don't increase the level of abstraction meanwhile this is exactly the idea of a delegating class.

-One example of a delegating class is a car.
+One example of a delegating class is, as we have already seen previously, a car.
 You can change the temperature, possibly by calling a `set` function.
 But this is no fundamental property that had been set in the production line of the car.
 It’s just an environment parameter that is controlled by the air conditioning and a temperature sensor.

 ```Py
 class Car: